 Chapter 2A: Regional Structure

-This Chapter provides for the Australian Energy Market Commission to determine, and for the Australian Energy Market Operator to publish, the regions of the National Electricity Market.
+This Chapter provides for the Australian Energy Market Commission (AEMC) to determine, and for the AEMO to publish, the regions of the National Electricity Market.
 In this Chapter:

 Chapter 3: Market Rules

-This Chapter contains the main body of rules that govern the operation and administration of the National Electricity Market.
-It sets out provisions relating to:
+This Chapter contains the main body of rules that govern the operation of the National Electricity Market.
+It sets out provisions relating to the wholesale trading of electricity and the provision of ancillary services.
+The chapter includes:

 • prudential requirements for participation in the market

-• determination of prices, including spot prices, prices for ancillary services, and intervention pricing declared by the Australian Energy Market Operator
+• determination of prices, including spot prices, prices for ancillary services, wholesale demand response dispatch bids and intervention pricing declared by AEMO

-• acquisition of ancillary services that are essential to the management of power system security, facilitate orderly trading of electricity and ensure that electricity supplies are of acceptable quality
+• acquisition of ancillary and transitional services that are essential to the management of power system security, facilitate orderly trading of electricity and ensure that electricity supplies are of acceptable quality

-• requirements for the provision of market and participant information by, and to, the Australian Energy Market Operator, including information about existing and proposed generation projects, distributed energy resources, demand side participation, network congestion, available capacity of generators, adequacy of electricity supply, the operation of the spot market, requirements for ancillary services, settlements residue auctions, an Electricity Statement of Opportunities
+• requirements for the provision of market and participant information by, and to, AEMO, including information about existing and proposed generation projects, distributed energy resources, demand side participation, network congestion, available capacity of generators, adequacy of electricity supply, the operation of the spot market, requirements for ancillary services, settlements residue auctions, and an Electricity Statement of Opportunities

-• apply an administered price cap for each region of the National Electricity Market to protect and sustain electricity trading during periods of sustained high prices, and
+• provisions on how and when AEMO is to apply an administered price cap for each region of the NEM to protect and sustain electricity trading during periods of sustained high prices

-• declare the spot market to be suspended in a region, in extreme conditions, including payment of compensation
+• provisions on how and when AEMO is to declare the spot market to be suspended in a region, in extreme conditions, including

-• settlement residue auctions, including auction eligibility and rules.
+• settlement residue auctions, including auction eligibility and rules, and

-The Schedule to this Chapter sets out requirements for providing bid and offer validation data to the Australian Energy Market Operator.
+The Schedule to this Chapter sets out requirements for providing bid and offer validation data to AEMO.

 Chapter 4: Power System Security

-This Chapter provides the framework for achieving and maintaining a secure power system, and specifies the conditions under which the Australian Energy Market Operator can intervene in the processes of the spot market and issue directions to Registered Participants in order to maintain or re-establish a secure and reliable power system.
+This Chapter provides the framework for achieving and maintaining a secure power system, and specifies the conditions under which AEMO can intervene in the processes of the spot market and issue directions to Registered Participants in order to maintain or re-establish a secure and reliable power system.

 This Chapter deals with: